hainingpan/HartreeFock_GPT/Prompt_template.md

 To do that, you should apply the Fourier transformation to {real space creation op} in the real space to the {momentum space creation op} in the momentum space, which is defined as {def of Fourier transformation}, where $i$ is integrated over all sites in the entire real space.
 You should follow the EXAMPLE below to apply the Fourier transformation.
 Express the Kinetic Hamiltonian {symbols} in terms of {momentum space ops}.
 Simplify any summation index if possible.

-Use the following conventions for the symbols (You should also obey the conventions in all my previous prompts if you encountered undefined symbols.
+Use the following conventions for the symbols (You should also obey the conventions in all my previous prompts if you encounter undefined symbols.
 If you find it is never defined or has conflicts in the conventions, you should stop and let me know):
 {Def of variables}

 ===